Security-Onion-Solutions/securityonion-docs/architecture.rst

 ~~~~~~~~~~~~~~~~~

 -  Recommended only if a standard distributed deployment is not possible.
--  Consists of a master server, and one or more heavy nodes.
+-  Consists of a management server, and one or more heavy nodes.

 .. image:: images/elastic-architecture/heavy-distributed.png
    :target: https://github.com/Security-Onion-Solutions/securityonion-docs/raw/master/images/elastic-architecture/heavy-distributed.png